-Director of Initial Teacher Education: Simon Thompson
+Director of Initial Teacher Education: Dr Simon Thompson

 Download the ITE Brochure 2013 [PDF 467.60KB]

-The University of Sussex has a history of innovation for its teaching courses: 40 years ago it pioneered the model of school-based teacher training which has now been adopted by all training institutions in England.
+The University of Sussex has a history of innovation for its teaching courses: 45 years ago it pioneered the model of school-based teacher training, which has now been adopted by all training institutions in England.

 In 1993 the Sussex Consortium of Teacher Education and Research was established and has since overseen a partnership where over 100 local secondary and primary schools work together with the University to select, train and assess generations of new teachers.
 The result of this long-established relationship is that our trainees receive excellent support - both from schools offering professional practice placements, and from the experienced teachers who act as mentors supporting our trainees and offering models of good practice.